-One of the biggest perks of living in Melbourne (apart from the food, culture, coffee, etc) is its proximity to some wonderful destinations in the surrounding countryside.
+One of the biggest perks of living in Melbourne (apart from the food, culture, coffee, etc) is its proximity to some wonderful rural destinations.

-Alongside the historic towns and regional cities, there are many quirky accommodation options popping up across the countryside, designed for city dwellers looking for some fresh air and a break from day to day life.
+Plus, there’s plenty of quirky accommodation options popping up all over the countryside.
+These are designed for city dwellers looking for some fresh air and a break from day to day life.

 What is a Shacky, precisely?
-It’s definitely not the image the mind may conjure up – i.e., a ramshackled tin shack, rotting in its foundations.
-That would hardly make for a pleasant weekend away.
+It’s definitely not the image the mind may conjure up.
+I’m picturing a ramshackle tin shack, rotting in its foundations.
+This would hardly make for a pleasant weekend away.

 Rather, Shacky is working with farmers to place tiny homes on properties around the Victorian countryside.
 These houses are small, but cosy and fully functional – with a sustainable twist.

-Sustainability is my jam and Shacky promised the perfect getaway from Melbourne city and a chance to return to an area of Victoria that I really, truly love – the nearby King Valley.
+Sustainability is my jam and Shacky promises the perfect getaway from Melbourne city and a chance to return to an area of Victoria that I really, truly love – the nearby King Valley.

-After a day spent exploring the King Valley, we arrived at The Olive Grove, ready for an evening of rest and relaxation.
+After a day spent exploring the King Valley, we arrive at The Olive Grove, ready for an evening of rest and relaxation.

-Our host showed us the inner workings of the tiny house – from how to start the outdoor bonfire (a skill I wish I were better at), to lighting the indoor heater that would keep us warm in the night.
+Our host shows us the inner workings of the tiny house.
+We walk through how to start the outdoor bonfire (a skill I wish I were better at), to lighting the indoor heater that will keep us warm in the night.

-She then bid us adieu and left us to it.
-We immediately divided our tasks, with my boyfriend Michael firing up the BBQ to get our dinner roasting, whilst I attended to the fire, which I managed to keep burning for several hours, NEW RECORD.
+We immediately divide our tasks, with my boyfriend firing up the BBQ to get our dinner roasting, while I attend to the fire, which I managed to keep burning for several hours, NEW RECORD.

-We ate our meal by the fire, before adjourning into the tiny house to chat, drink wine and beer and eat cheese under the fairy lights, before drifting off at around 10pm – the earliest I’ve got to sleep in around a month and a half.
+We eat our meal by the fire, before adjourning into the tiny house to chat, drink wine and beer and eat cheese under the fairy lights.
+We drift off at around 10pm – the earliest I’ve gone to sleep in around a month and a half.

-I slept fairly soundly, waking up to the dawn chorus at around 7am.
-I carefully climbed over my still-sleeping fella, pulling on my coat and beanie and grabbing my camera to try and snap some early morning pictures.
+I sleep fairly soundly, waking up to the dawn chorus at around 7am.
+I carefully climb over my still-sleeping fella, pulling on my coat and beanie.
+Grabbing my camera, I decide to try and snap some early morning pictures.